 The Exchange will fund up to 100% of the costs of a visit by members of one community to another community project up to a limit of £750 to include travel, accommodation and subsistence.

 Follow-up mentoring support.
 Opportunities for time-limited flexible mentoring relationships that support identified learning outcomes are available.
 The follow-up support between organisations might be necessary as a result of a learning exchange when it is recognised that more specific and on-going help, support, or advice is required.
-This can be through face-to-face meetings (when eventually allowed), by phone, e-mail, or one of the communications platforms such as Skype or Zoom.
+This can be through face-to-face meetings, by phone, e-mail, or one of the communications platforms such as Skype or Zoom.
 Funding for this kind of additional support will need to be negotiated separately.